Huangmachi/PureSDN/README.md

 Brought to you by Huang MaChi (Chongqing University of Posts and Telecommunications, Chongqing, China.) and Li Cheng (Beijing University of Posts and Telecommunications. www.muzixing.com).

-If you have any question, email me.
+If you have any question, email me at huangmachi@foxmail.com.
 Don't forget to STAR this repository!

 Enjoy it!